-In addition, every invocation of an operation is identified by a "request-id" value.
-For each request, the client chooses the "request-id" which MUST be an integer (possibly unique depending on client requirements) in the range from 1 to 231 - 1 (inclusive).
+In addition, every invocation of an operation is identified by a "request-id" which is MUST be an integer (neasible unique request-id which is most be an integer (possibly unique depending on client requirements) in the range from 1 to 2^{+31} - 1 (inclusive).
 This "request-id" allows clients to manage multiple outstanding requests.
 The receiving IPP object copies all 32 bits of the client supplied "request-id" attribute into the response so that the client can match the response with the correct outstanding request, even if the "request-id" is out of range.
 If the request is terminated before the four octets of "request-id" are received, the IPP object returns a response with a "request-id" of 0.

-Also change 16.3.3 Validate the request identifier from:

-The Printer object checks to see if the "request-id" attribute supplied by the client is in range.
-If the value is not between 1 and 231 - 1 (inclusive), the Printer object REJECTS the request and returns the 'client-error-bad-request' status code in the response.
+Also change 16.3.3 Validate the request identifier from: The Printer object checks to see if the request-id attribute supplied by the client is in range.
+If the value is not between I and 231 - 1 (inclusive), the Printer object REJECTS the request and returns the 'client-error-bad-request' status code in the response. to: The Printer object SHOULD NOT checks to see if the "request-id" attribute supplied by the client is in range: If the value is not between 1 and 231 - 1 (inclusive), but copies all 32 bits-the Printer object REJECTS the request and returns the 'client error had-request' status code in the response our request suitus code in the response.